alex-gutev/live_cells/docs-src/docs/advanced/writing-cells-1.md

 class.
 This class provides a constructor which accepts the set of argument cells on which the value of the cell depends.
-Whenever the value of at least one of the cells in this set changes, the observers of the `DependentCell` are informed.
-Only the `value` property has to be overridden by a subclasses, since `DependentCell` provides implementations of `addObserver` and `removeObserver`.
+Whenever the value of at least one of the cells in this set changes, the observers of the `DependentCell` are notified.
+Only the `value` property has to be overridden by subclasses, since `DependentCell` provides implementations of `addObserver` and `removeObserver`.

 Here's an example of the previous `RandomCell` however with the